bryanster/Fortigate-CICD/README.md

 azure devops triggers the pipline for you everytime you make a change to the Main/Master branch the pipline will rollout the ansible playbook over the host in in host file the ansible uses the Rest api of fortigate to do all the configuration as designed in the playbooks tasks.

-## Need help?
-You can create an issue i will try to answer your question.
-You could als mail me: "bryan" at "nexezo.com".